Shinjuku Gyoen National Garden 新宿御苑

 How to Get There

-Three ways to view the park
+Three ways to view the gardens

 The garden was originally built as the private residence of Lord Naito—an Edo era (1603-1867) feudal lord.
-In 1906, the garden was converted into a private imperial garden by the Meiji government.
+In 1906, the garden was converted into a imperial garden by the Meiji government.

 The garden remains associated with the Imperial Family.
 The Showa Emperor (1901-1989) considered Shinjuku Gyoen National Garden such an important part of his childhood that his funeral was held here as an official state ceremony on February 24, 1989.